More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 - informal seating

-Views from local residents and businesses have helped shape the design of the new square.
-Architects looked at feedback following several face to face consultations on the site and in the library, and through an online survey.
+Views from local residents and businesses helped shape the design of the new square and architects looked at feedback following several face-to-face consultations.

-If you'd like to be a trader at the all-new Goldthorpe Market, or for more information about markets, visit our markets page.
+Visit our markets page if you'd like to be a trader at the all-new Goldthorpe Market.

 Towns Fund early intervention projects